-Top 10 Best Cute iPhone 8 & 8 Plus Cases: Which Is Right for You?
+Top 10 Best Cute iPhone 8 & 8 Plus Cases 2018

 7. Speck Presidio Clear + Print Case

-Speck’s Presidio Clear case captures the naked beauty of the iPhone 8/8 Plus, while offering some personal flair with a number of cute print designs.
+Speck’s Presidio Clear case captures the naked beauty of the iPhone 8/8 Plus, while offering some personal flair with several cute print designs.

 The case offers standard protective features, and uses sophisticated microdot technology to better resist scratches and UV discoloration.